xaratustrah/rdts/README.md

 ## Acknowledgements

-Many thanks to Davide Recano for providing help with the mechanical preparation of the enclosure.
+Many thanks to Davide Racano for providing help with the mechanical preparation of the enclosure.